karenying/blog.karenying.com/content/posts/2020-12-12--github-darkmode.md

 ### Other Dark Mode Site Palettes

 I grabbed the dark mode color palettes of a couple of popular sites/apps.
-Every palette image shows background color, primary text color, secondary text color from left to right.
-I put the contrast ratio of the primary and secondary colors with the background on top of the respective color.
+Every palette image shows the background color, primary text color, secondary text color from left to right. **I put the contrast ratio of the primary and secondary colors with the background on top of the respective color.**

 **Spotify**:
 ![spotify](/media/github-darkmode-sucks/spotify.png)